SAKryukov/dotnet-solution-structure/articles/article0.md

 Being derived from a list class, the class `DataSetter` now can accept *direct content*, and that content should be a set of `Member` objects.

 This way, a `Member` object can be contained in different contaners, in a `ResourceDictionary` or an instance of `DataSetter`.
 There is a big difference though: `ResourceDictionary` requires a `Key` for each child element, and `DataSetter` don't accept keys.
 For this purpose, the name of the target data type object can be indicated with the property `Member.Name`.
 In a `ResourceDictionary`, `Name` also can be used, and it takes priority over a key.
 More exactly, `Name` value is not null (element `Name` is specified in XAML), `Key` plays the role of a mere key, and the actual data type member name is defined by the `Name` attribute.

+### Structural Flexibility: Combination of Approaches

+All the approaches described above can be combined in the same XAML in a pretty free matter.
+It makes little sense to describe all options, instead, a common logic should work.
+In particular, nothing prevents you from adding an additional `ResourceDictionary` under one or another `MergedDictionaries` container and use a different approach inside it.

+Another technique coudld be using dictionary keys based on `TypeKey` extension even where it does not carry any semantics related to undelying data objects.

 Unlimited nesting of merged dictionaries is also supported.
 For the approach #2, multiple data type object identified by their type, it does not compromize performance in any way.
 However, it is not desirable for other two approaches.
 Actually, on the single-object approach #1 it makes no sense at all, but for the duck-typed approach #3 it may have some merits: one can support multiple target types under the same XAML.
 How?
 Again, in this approach XAML code is totally agnostic to the target type, it does not "know" which members belong to which type.
 One can visually isolate them using different instances of `ResourceDictionary` or `DataSetter` as containers.